TechAriel/fabric-data-engineer-DP700/README.md

 ## Exercises

-- **01 – Fabric Dataflows (Gen2) Lakehouse Ingestion:**
+- **01 – Fabric Dataflows (Gen2) Lakehouse Ingestion**

   Created a Dataflow (Gen2) ETL process and orchestrated it using a pipeline to load data into a Fabric Lakehouse.

+- **02 – Fabric Pipeline + Spark Notebook ETL**

+  Implemented a data ingestion pipeline that copies external data into OneLake and processes it using an Apache Spark notebook before loading it into   a Lakehouse Delta table.

 ---
 ## Skills Demonstrated